sage-code/maj/README.md

 1. There are 3 time periods: {past, present, future};
 1. There are 3 cases: {nominative, objective, possessive};

-Next 3 essential documents will teach you basic elements:

 Read more: [basic](basic.md)

 ## Grammar

-You can learn more Maj elements organized by word category:
+You can learn more Maj by reading about _word categories_:

 * [Prepositions](preposition.md)
 * [Nouns](nouns.md)